 Master Key Weight: 3 Low Threshold: 0 Medium Threshold: 0 High Threshold: 3 Diyuan's Key Weight: 1 Emil's Key Weight: 1

-The next two examples involve setting the master key weight of an account to 0.
+The next example involves setting the master key weight of an account to 0.
 Be very, very careful if you decide to do that: that key will no longer be able to sign any kind of transaction, so you are in danger of permanently locking yourself out of your account.
-Make sure you’ve thought carefully about what you’re doing, and that you understand the implications.
+Make sure you’ve thought carefully about what you’re doing, that you understand the implications, and that you change weights in the correct order.

 Your company wants to set up an account that requires 3 of 6 employees to agree to any transaction from that account.